 - Utilize china boxes since they are double-layered.

 - The heaviest items should be packed on the bottom (plates, bowls) and the lightest items (wine glasses or small decoration figurines) on the top.
-All items should be packed standing up, positioned like in a dishwasher.
+All items should be packed standing up and positioned like in a dishwasher.

 - COMMON MISTAKE TO AVOID: Keep your pots and pans and other non-breakable items (like books) in separate boxes.